Matthew-Dove/FrameworkContainers/README.md

 * Added `HttpExtensions` allowing for simple web calls off models, and uris.
 * Added a json converter for `SmartEnum<T>` - `[JsonConverter(typeof(SmartEnumConverter<T>))]`.
 * Added explicit support for dependency injection though `IServiceCollection`.
+* Added logging configuration from the providers to ContainerExpressions.